Contributing to QDrant Loader

 2. Create release branch and test thoroughly

-3. Create GitHub release with release notes
+3. Create GitHub release with changelog

 4. Publish to PyPI using the release script